Bentalizac/BallroomCompManager/WARP.md

 - Client: Use Next.js testing patterns with Jest/Vitest
 - Server: Test tRPC procedures and Express endpoints
 - Shared: Unit test type utilities and mock data functions

+# Code Modification Policies

+## Doc Guidelines

+## Guiding Principles
+- Shared types define the canonical domain model.
+- All server → client data must conform exactly to shared types.
+- No database schema drift: migrations are always manual and reviewed.
+- Refactors must not change behavior unless explicitly stated.
+- All major changes must be documented before code is written.

+### When proposing changes to the codebase, follow these steps:
+- Use the templates in `/rag/doc_templates/` to create proposal documents.
+Ensure all relevant sections are filled out.
+- Place proposals in `/rag/design/refactors/proposed/` for review
+- A reviewer will mark the proposal as approved or rejected, then they will move the proposal to `/rag/design/refactors/approved/` or `/rag/design/refactors/rejected/` respecitively.
+- Once approved, implement the changes as per the proposal.
+If rejected, address feedback and resubmit a new proposal, keeping the rejected proposal for reference.
+- After implementation, move the proposal to `/rag/design/refactors/completed/` and update documentation accordingly.
+- If new features are added, create a new feature doc and add it to `/rag/design/features/`.
+- If new architecure decisions are made, document them in `/rag/design/architecture/` using the ard-template.md.

+## Zoning Guidelines

+### Restricted Zones (Require Explicit Approval)
+- **shared/** any changes to shared must be proposed and reviewed.
+Proposals must include reasoning for changes and impact analysis.
+- **server/src/trpc/router.ts** changes to API endpoints must be reviewed to ensure type safety and security compliance.
+- **Database Migrations**: Never auto-generate or apply migrations.
+Create a migration request using refactor-template.md in /rag/doc_templates and place it in /rag/design/refactors/proposed for review.

+### Contract Zones (Require Notification)
+- **server/src/mappers/** changes to data mappers must be communicated and must adhere to the domain defined by shared types.
+- **server/src/trpc/** Code can be changed, but any values going to the client must adhere to the shared types contract.
+If a new type is needed, create a refactor proposal

+### Unrestricted Zones
+- **client/** frontend code can be modified freely, but changes affecting API calls must be communicated